BrainSuite/BrainSuiteBIDSAppSampleData/README.md

 ```
 To view the BrainSuite Dashboard for real-time updates on your processing, open a web browser and navigate to: http://127.0.0.1:8080.

-## Instructions on Running Only One Subject ##
+## Instructions for Running Only One Subject ##
-1. If you haven't already done so, please complete steps 1 and 2 in the instructions above
+1. If you haven't already done so, please complete steps 1 and 2 in the instructions above.

 2. Run structural, difussion, and function MRI processing for just one subject (e.g. 0015):
 ```
 docker run -ti --rm \
       -v /path/to/aomicsubset/:/aomicsubset \